veerapallijanith/aiagent/README.md

 class TrivialVacuumEnvironment(Environment):
-    """This environment has two locations, A and B. Each can be Dirty or Clean.
+    This environment has two locations, A and B. Each can be Dirty or Clean.
 The agent perceives its location and the location's status.
-This serves as an example of how to implement a simple Environment."""
+This serves as an example of how to implement a simple Environment.

     def __init__(self):
         super().__init__()